risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-oom.md

 Note that the limit value must be larger than the value for `stream_chunk_size` (usually 256).
 Otherwise the flow control executor can’t throttle the chunk.

 If the query of the materialized view is complex, consider improving the query performance.
-For details, see [Troubleshoot Streaming Performance](https://www.notion.so/Troubleshoot-Streaming-Performance-e60dad4c420c4e5ea320252069ed3670?pvs=21).

 ## OOM caused by barrier latency

-Barrier is a fundamental mechanism in our system and many components rely on it to work correctly, including memory management and LRU caches.
+Barrier plays a vital role in our system, supporting the proper functioning of important components like memory management and LRU caches.

-Instead of looking into the memory problem, we recommend you to investigate the reason of barrier stuck.
-This might be caused by temporary network jitter or some internal performance issues.
-Please dump the Async Stack Trace of all compute nodes on RisingWave Dashboard and ask us in our Slack channel #troubleshooting.
+Instead of solely addressing the memory problem, we recommend investigating why the barrier is getting stuck.
+This issue could be due to temporary network issues or internal performance concerns.
+To troubleshoot effectively, please dump the Async Stack Trace of all compute nodes on the RisingWave Dashboard and reach out to us in our Slack channel #troubleshooting.
+We'll provide further assistance and guidance to help resolve this issue promptly.

-## OOM caused by other issues
+## OOM due to other reasons

-We added a built-in memory profiling utility since version 1.3 (<https://github.com/risingwavelabs/risingwave/pull/12052>).
-Under the hood, it automatically dumps heap profiling results and provide an UI to analyze them in one click.

-- **Auto Dump** is triggered automatically when memory usage hit the threshold (90%)
+We have added a built-in memory profiling utility in version 1.3 of RisingWave.
+This utility automatically dumps heap profiling results when the memory usage reaches the threshold of 90%.
+Additionally, users can trigger a manual dump of the memory profile.
-- **Manual Dump** is trigger by user manually.

-The analyzing result is in `collapsed` format and can be visualized by flamegraph tools such as <https://github.com/brendangregg/FlameGraph> or online tools such as [Speedscope](https://www.speedscope.app/), [flamegraph.com](https://flamegraph.com/).
+The memory profiling results in `collapsed` format and can be visualized using flamegraph tools such as [FlameGraph](https://github.com/brendangregg/FlameGraph) or online tools such as [Speedscope](https://www.speedscope.app/) and [flamegraph.com](https://flamegraph.com/).

-Please feel free to ask us in our Slack channel **#troubleshooting** attaching the analyzing result.
+If you have any questions or need assistance with analyzing the memory profiling results, please don't hesitate to reach out to us in our Slack channel #troubleshooting.
+Please remember to attach the analyzing result for further assistance.